Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Table of Contents option is seletced with drop down options for different formats

 4. After inserting the placeholder, Word will automatically scan your document and generate the Table of Contents based on the headings and their associated heading styles.
-The Table of Contents will include the headings and subheadings that have been styled using the appropriate heading styles, such as Heading 1, Heading 2, and so on.
+The Table of Contents will include the headings and subheadings styled using the appropriate heading styles, such as Heading 1, Heading 2, etc.

 Table of contents